- GDP (PPP):

 After its 12-year civil war ended in 1992, El Salvador enjoyed strong export-led economic growth under pro-market, center-right National Republican Alliance (ARENA) presidents until the leftist and statist Farabundo Martí National Liberation Front (FMLN) took power for a decade in 2009.
-The 38-year-old former mayor of San Salvador, Nayib Bukele, of the small center-right Gran Alianza por la Unidad Nacional (GANA) party won a landslide victory and began a five-year term as president in June 2019, pledged to improve El Salvador’s investment climate to satisfy foreign investors concerned about bureaucracy, corruption, and the politicized legal system.
+Nayib Bukele, who began a five-year term as president in June 2019, pledged to improve El Salvador’s investment climate to satisfy foreign investors concerned about bureaucracy, corruption, and the politicized legal system.
 However, his contentious relationship with the opposition-controlled Congress and often-questionable use of executive orders could undermine his reform agenda.
 Remittances account for nearly one-fifth of GDP.
 El Salvador’s location in Central America’s isthmus makes it a key transshipment point for drug trafficking.

 Although private property, both non–real estate and real estate, is recognized and protected by law in El Salvador, enforcement efforts to protect property rights are uneven.
 Mortgages and real property liens exist.
 The judicial system is slow and costly.
 Corruption scandals are common at the federal legislative and judicial levels and at the municipal level.
 Three of the past four presidents have been indicted for corruption.

 The top individual income and corporate tax rates are 30 percent.
 Other taxes include value-added and excise taxes.
 The overall tax burden equals 20.2 percent of total domestic income.
 Government spending has amounted to 25.1 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.6 percent of GDP.
 Public debt is equivalent to 69.0 percent of GDP.